heuplek/liine-py/README.md

 To run locally:

 1. Install the requirements `pip install uvicorn fastapi`
-2. Run the following command from the project directory `uvicorn main:app --reload`
+2. Run the following command from the /app directory `uvicorn main:app --reload`
 3. GET requests can be made to `(http://127.0.0.1:8000/restaurants/{datetime})`